 - Dust control

-Reclaimed water has to meet high minimum standards.
+Reclaimed water has to meet minimum standards.
 Depending on the type of use, strict secondary standards may also need to be met.
 We issue permits to reclamation facilities that assure water from the plants are meeting the highest standards for each reuse purpose.
 We also partner with the Washington State Department of Health to develop a rule that will establish requirements for production, distribution and use of reclaimed water.